prezaei85/JuliaPower/README.md

 # JuliaPower
-A package of scripts in Julia for solving power flow and simulation of cascading failure in power systems
+A package of scripts in Julia to solve power flow and simulate cascading failures in power systems